Gaslighting at Work: How to Recognize and Stop It

 - A co-worker fails to communicate clearly about expectations on a project and then “misremembers” what was agreed upon by team members.
 When challenged or proven wrong, the co-worker gets defensive, blames team members for submitting “subpar” work and makes them question their value to the team.

 Manipulation like gaslighting can quickly turn the workplace into a toxic and hostile environment.
 Employees may feel like they need to walk on eggshells and watch what they say.
 Beyond that, though, it can lead to a decrease in productivity and morale.
-If they are being gaslit about their work, they could start believing that they’re not good at their job or not qualified, leading to imposter syndrome and a lack of confidence.
+People who are being gaslit about their work, will likely start believing that they’re not good at their job or not qualified, leading to imposter syndrome and a lack of confidence.

-“If an employee is made to believe they are crazy or not good enough, they might lose excitement in their work over time and develop resentment toward the employer,” says Stonehouse.
+“If an employee is made to believe they are crazy or not good enough, they might lose excitement in their work over time and develop resentment toward the employer,” says William Stonehouse III, co-founder and president of Crawford Thomas Recruiting.
 “In more severe cases, gaslighting can creep into a person’s private life, impacting their mental health and well-being.”

 It’s one thing to understand and identify gaslighting at work, but fixing the problem is another challenge.

-Here are some steps HR can take to identify and stop gaslighting at work:
+Here are some steps to identify and stop gaslighting at work:

 - Stay alert.
 Be on the lookout for hyperbolic terms such as “crazy,” “ridiculous,” or “absurd.”

 - Listen.
-Listen intently to employee complaints and confirm the situation is really gaslighting.
+Remind employees that they can and should bring concerns about manipulative behaviors to their boss and/or HR.
+Then listen intently to employee complaints and confirm the situation is really gaslighting.

-- Monitor.
-If the situation is truly gaslighting, keep a closer eye on the perpetrator, and look for subtle signs of the behavior and intercept red flags.
+- Stay vigilant.
+If a situation is truly gaslighting, keep a closer eye on the perpetrator and look for manipulative behaviors and red flags.

 - Confront.
-Once you’ve gathered evidence of the behavior, document your findings and confront the individual.
-Depending on the severity of the behavior, the next steps may be a performance improvement or exit plan, and
+Once you’ve gathered evidence of the behavior, document your findings and talk with the individual.
+Depending on the severity of the behavior, the next steps may be a performance improvement or an exit plan.

 - Support.
 Provide support to the victims of gaslighting to help mitigate the effects on their mental health.